lmsuorsa/startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130

-I'm not sure if that's actually my IP address!

-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
+This was a little tedious, but not too bad.
+Using the Route53 and EC2 services in AWS, I was able to deploy a remote server and assign a domain name to it.

 ## Caddy